 In December 2013, Amy received the Jewish Foundation for the Righteous Robert I. Goldman Award for Excellence in Holocaust Education.
 In 2014, Amy was accepted into the U.S. Holocaust Museum Teacher Fellowship Program, which is held in Washington, D.C.
 After completing this program in July 2015, Amy is recognized as a Teacher Fellow of the U.S. Holocaust Memorial Museum.

 In 2017, Amy authored the book, Determined to Survive: A Story of Survival and One Teacher’s Passion to Bring That Story to Life.
-This book details the life and experiences of Holocaust survivor, Max Steinmetz, who currently lives in Birmingham, Alabama.
+This book details the life and experiences of Holocaust survivor, Max Steinmetz, who lived in Birmingham, Alabama and passed away in March, 2021.
+In 2021, she authored a second book, Word Smugglers: A Story of Resistance in the Warsaw Ghetto.
+This book chronicles the story of Emanuel Ringelblum and a secret archive in the ghetto known as the Oyneg Shabes archive.